spring-ai-community/mcp-annotations/README.md

 - **Annotation-based method handling** - Simplifies the creation and registration of MCP methods
 - **Support for both synchronous and asynchronous operations** - Flexible integration with different application architectures
+- **Stateful and stateless implementations** - Choose between full server exchange context (`McpSyncServerExchange`/`McpAsyncServerExchange`) or lightweight transport context (`McpTransportContext`) for all MCP operations
+- **Comprehensive stateless support** - All MCP operations (Complete, Prompt, Resource, Tool) support stateless implementations for scenarios where full server context is not needed
 - **Builder pattern for callback creation** - Clean and fluent API for creating method callbacks
 - **Comprehensive validation** - Ensures method signatures are compatible with MCP operations
 - **URI template support** - Powerful URI template handling for resource and completion operations
 - **Tool support with automatic JSON schema generation** - Create MCP tools with automatic input/output schema generation from method signatures
 - **Logging consumer support** - Handle logging message notifications from MCP servers
 - **Sampling support** - Handle sampling requests from MCP servers
-- **Spring integration** - Seamless integration with Spring Framework and Spring AI
+- **Spring integration** - Seamless integration with Spring Framework and Spring AI, including support for both stateful and stateless operations
 - **AOP proxy support** - Proper handling of Spring AOP proxies when processing annotations

 ## Requirements

 - Java 17 or higher
 - Reactor Core (for async operations)
-- MCP Java SDK 0.10.0 or higher
+- MCP Java SDK 0.11.2 or higher
-- Spring Framework and Spring AI (for spring-ai-mcp-annotations module)
+- Spring Framework and Spring AI (for mcp-annotations-spring module)

 ## Building from Source